Bichons do not have many common dog health problems. Because they are hearty and healthy little dogs, dog health care is

 Keep in mind that some medical conditions cannot be reversed, no matter what you do to improve your pet’s health.
 Congenital conditions are simply passed from one generation to another.
 A good breeder will breed only healthy dogs, with good blood lines.

 However, aside from canine allergies, which are are one of the main Bichon Frise health issues, your new puppy or dog will probably be quite happy and healthy.

 There are only a few common dog health problems to keep in mind when choosing your new Bichon Frise, and links to articles about those conditions are found above.

 So what are the most common dog health issues for Bichon Frises?

 In addition, most Bichon Frise owners also deal with a few common dog health problems that owners of other breeds also see:

 - Gum disease – If you keep your dog’s teeth clean and give him dry dog food, you can minimize the risk of tooth decay and gum disease.
 Gum disease and bad teeth can lead to more serious health problems like heart disease and kidney failure.
 You really don’t want your Bichon to lose her teeth!

 - Upset stomach and vomiting – While it seems like it would be simple to keep your dog from eating things bad for her, the truth is that, most dogs will eat something nasty once in awhile.
-And then the upset stomach and vomiting (sometimes even diarrhea) will be the result.
+And then an upset stomach and vomiting (sometimes even diarrhea) will be the result.
 It’s not fun, but dogs can be sneaky little critters, and they love garbage and other nasty things…

 - Worms and fleas – Not a fun topic, worms and fleas can find your dog.
 Be aware of any changes in bowel movements or scratching and biting.
 Acting quickly can minimize this problem.